Back to Blog.

 To qualify, the company:

-- Cannot have gross assets exceeding $50 million at any time before and immediately after issuing the shares; and
+• Cannot have gross assets exceeding $50 million at any time before and immediately after issuing the shares if the shares were issued on or before July 4, 2025.

-Some types of businesses are excluded from QSBS treatment, such as those in law, finance, insurance or other professional services.
+Some types of businesses are excluded from QSBS treatment, including those in the law, finance, insurance, or other professional services.
 Hospitality and restaurant businesses generally are excluded from QSBS as well.
 However, suppose your company engages in research and development or focuses on developing a tech, biotech or consumer product.
 In that case, it likely meets the qualified trade or business requirement under IRC Section 1202.

 How to Qualify for Qualified Small Business Stock: Requirements for Stockholders